your branches green

 weren't always based on straightness and fullness, as much as

 that would allow more space for the remaining trees to grow.
 Since her pine

 trees were much taller than we needed for our 10-foot ceiling, we

 would cut the tree down and then remove only the top 8 or 9 feet,

 since our old house had 10-foot ceilings and could handle that much

 After dragging the tree into the back of the car and flagging the

-overhang sticking out the back, we headed back to the city.
-It seemed that
+overhanging tip sticking out the back, we headed back to the city.

 Christmas tree duties were split-up in our family; the men got the

 tree up and put the Christmas lights on, then the ladies added